-Suppose someone wants to transfer funds to their client with an account opened in any bank, in any country or state.
-The usual procedure is that the payee (beneficiary customer) sends the payment instruction to the payer (ordering customer) with the beneficiary's full name (or company name), account number, IBAN and other information necessary to have the transaction completed.
+Suppose you want to transfer funds to your client from a bank account opened in any country or state.
+The usual procedure is for the payee (beneficiary customer) to send a payment instruction to the payer (ordering customer) with the beneficiary's full name (or company name), account number, IBAN and other information necessary to have the transaction completed.

-The question is, how can the payer verify the authenticity of the information contained in the payment instruction provided by the beneficiary customer?
+The question is, how can the payer check the reliability of the information contained in the payment instruction provided by the beneficiary customer?

-Who is to guarantee that the beneficiary didn't provide his private account number instead of the business one, or that he didn't change his name or the name of his company with the intention of manipulating cash flows?
+Who is to guarantee that the beneficiary customer didn't provide his private account number instead of the business one, or that he didn't change his name or company name with the intention of manipulating cash flows?

-This information cannot be confirmed by the payer's bank, because the payer's bank doesn't have that information.
-It can only be confirmed by the beneficiary's bank, but they will not provide any of their client's details at your request.
+This information cannot be confirmed by the payer's bank, because the payer's bank doesn't have this information.
+It can only be confirmed by the beneficiary's bank, but they will not release any of their customer details upon your request.